Pull-ups are a very common exercise you might see in the gym, but for many, this can also be one of the most difficult movements to master.

 Not quite able to complete a pull-up yet?
 That’s ok!
 There are exercises you can do that will help you get stronger and train your muscles to properly complete the movement:

-Plank row: This exercise works the muscles in your core, back, shoulders and arms — the same muscles needed to complete a pull-up.
+Plank row: This is one of the types of core exercises that work the muscles in your core, back, shoulders and arms — the same muscles needed to complete a pull-up.
 Here’s how to do it:

 With this exercise, make sure you’re using a weight that’s challenging, but still allows you to keep proper form throughout the entire movement.